mohamedbelhassen/Control20x4LcdDisplayUsingNamedPipes/README.md

 Our controller is designed so that it receives the text content and formatting through named pipes.
 In other words, each time we need to write text from any external script or program, we have to write a special command inside a text file which is located, by default, in the following path:

     /tmp/lcd_pipe

-For instance, if we would like to write the expression "Hello world" in the third line of our LCD display and align it to the center, we have to write the following command to the named pipe:
+For instance, if we would like to write the expression "Hello world" in the third line of our LCD display and align it to the center, we have to write the following text to the named pipe:  "3|2|Hello world"
-    3|2|Hello world

 To do so, from a terminal, just execute the following command: